alexdupre/bitcoin-lib/README.md

 * base58 encoding/decoding
 * block headers, block and tx parsing
 * tx creation, signature and verification
-* script parsing and execution (including OP codes added on the May 15 2018 fork)
+* script parsing and execution (including OP codes added on the May 15 2018 fork and OP_CHECKDATASIG)
 * pay to public key tx
 * pay to script tx / multisig tx
 * BIP 32 (deterministic wallets)